 Full engagement refers to the whole spirit, soul (mind/emotions/will) and body.
 The more successful both your guest/s and yourself will be, depends on full engagement.
 Research the literature and online and learn about what this entails.
-Explain what your goal regarding full engagement:

 2. Oscillation